SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/edit-message.md

 # Edit message

-It is possible to edit the properties of a message in a request, but only administrator users can do this.
-It is not possible to edit the text in a message.
+Only users with the *general administrator* functional right can edit the properties of a message in a request.
+However, it is not possible to edit the text of the message.

 1. [Open the request][1].
 1. Click the **Messages** tab.